 Steps to find files and folders in Linux:

-1. Search for a file by its exact name from the most relevant parent directory.
+1. Search for an exact file name from the narrowest parent directory.

 $ find /srv/search-demo -type f -name "report-2024.txt"